 Homeowner, civic or condo association or housing cooperative (Common

-Interest Community) is located within Fairfax County, Virginia.
+Interest Community) or place of worship is located within Fairfax

-Practices will be installed on community association property.
+Practices will be installed on community association or place of

 Community association has approved participation, 50% matching funds